bpladewig/academic-profile/content/project/amd4energy/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 AMD4Energy is a collaborative project funded by the KIT Excellence Inititative.
+This is going to be exciting.